Art (ARTT)College of Arts and Humanities

 Professors: J. Ruppert - Sculpture, F. Sham - Sculpture

-Associate Professors: A. Buck-Coleman - Graphic Design/Social Practice, P. Craig - Painting/Drawing, H. Elahi - New Genres/Art Theory/Social Practice, D. Gavin - Drawing/Multi-media, M. Humphrey - Printmaking/Drawing, P. Kehoe - Painting/Drawing, R. Klank - Painting/Art Theory, B. Morse - Digital Media, J. Strom - Printmaking, J. Thorpe -2D Foundation/Graphic Design
+Associate Professors: A. Buck-Coleman - Graphic Design/Social Practice, P. Craig - Painting/Drawing, H. Elahi - New Genres/Art Theory/Social Practice, M. Humphrey - Printmaking/Drawing, P. Kehoe - Painting/Drawing, R. Klank - Painting/Art Theory, B. Morse - Digital Media, J. Strom - Printmaking, J. Thorpe -2D Foundation/Graphic Design

-Lecturers: M. Azarm - Graphic Design, R. Baker - 2D Foundation, L. Berns - 2D Foundation/Drawing/Art Theory, E. Conover - Painting/Drawing, S. Devore - Photography, A. Georgievska-Shine - Art Theory, L. Hoover - Painting/Drawing/Theory, W. Jacobs (2D Foundation/Assoc Dean), M. Jones - Graphic Design, S. Jones - Sculpture/Foundation, M. McLaughlin - 2D Foundation/Printmaking, A. Miller 2D Foundation/Drawing, N. Ratnapala - Digital Media/Video, J. Razauskas - Graduate Colloquium, C. Rio - Graphic Design, R. Weil - Art Theory
+Lecturers: M. Azarm - Graphic Design, L. Berns - 2D Foundation/Drawing/Art Theory, E. Conover - Painting/Drawing, A. Georgievska-Shine - Art Theory, L. Hoover - Painting/Drawing/Theory, W. Jacobs - 2D Foundation (Assoc Dean/Senior Lecturer))/, S. Jones - Sculpture/Foundation, M. McLaughlin - 2D Foundation/Printmaking, N. Ratnapala - Digital Media/Video, R. Weil - Art Theory/Senior Lecturer

 Professors Emeriti: C. Demonte (Distinguished Scholar-Teacher), D. Driskell (Distinguished University Professor), T. Lapinski, R. Lozner - Graphic Design

-The department's goal is to provide its students with the technical and conceptual tools needed to make innovative contributions to a visual culture in which traditional boundaries between the visual arts, design, film, video, and architecture have become increasingly blurred.
-The accomplished faculty members bring their professional experiences to the teaching studios, providing a contemporary context for the development of skills and ideas.
-From a shared foundation emphasizing traditional fundamentals of art and design, students move into media concentrations that encourage interdisciplinary interaction, particularly with developing digital technologies.
-This flexible interaction between traditional and new media is central to the department's vision and the success of its mission.
+The Department of Art provides its students with the technical and conceptual tools needed to make innovative contributions to a visual culture in which traditional boundaries between the visual arts, design, film, video, and architecture have become increasingly blurred.
+The accomplished faculty members bring their professional experiences to the studio, providing a contemporary context for the development of skills and ideas.
+The department’s creative environment encourages creative problem solving, interdisciplinary experimentation, and the production of images, objects, and experiences that reflect a sophisticated visual literacy.
+From a shared foundation emphasizing traditional fundamentals of art and design, students move into media concentrations that encourage interdisciplinary interaction, particularly in developing digital technologies.
+This flexible interaction between traditional and new media is central to the department’s vision and the success of its mission.

 Academic Programs and Departmental Facilities